qutip/qutip-tutorials/tutorials-v5/heom/heom-1a-spin-bath-model-basic.md

 );
 ```

-The Padé decomposition of the Drude-Lorentz bath is also available via a
+As mentioned previously, the Padé decomposition of the Drude-Lorentz bath is also available via the
-built-in class, `DrudeLorentzEnvironment` bath.
+built-in `DrudeLorentzEnvironment`.
 Similarly to the terminator
 section when approximating by Padé one can calculate the terminator easily by
 requesting the approximation function to compute delta